jensbambauer/seriale/site/content/post/mood-management-for-times-in-between-about-human-contradictions.md

 **Tobias Lack: As we know, movies often carry a message.
 Is there any background information about the plot or the production that you would like to specifically communicate to the viewers of your series?**

-**Joachim Jung:** The Man For Your Sins” is a series of completed episodes.
+**Joachim Jung:** *The Man For Your Sins* is a series of completed episodes.
 But there are also storylines beyond episode boundaries and recurring characters.
 These stories, spanning all episodes, are only gradually opening up.
 It is also important to mention that the viewer can contact the main protagonist via Facebook at any time.
 Wolfgang, the priest in the series, had his Facebook account for several years and is happy to get new fans.
 At the same time, Wolfgang's Facebook page is used to publish information and news about the series.
 There are even exclusive sermons from him.
 So we tell stories across platforms and are therefore a real web series, that can only be told online in their entirety.

 ![](/img/bild3blogmanforyoursins.jpg)

 **Tobias Lack: Is there a comprehensive background-story for the short stories?**

 **Joachim Jung:** Yes, Wolfgang should have become a bishop soon, but another priest with a conservative attitude was appointed.
 As a result of his disappointment, Wolfgang started drinking.
 During this period of weakness, he had an affair with the choir director Frau Werner.
 Wolfgang lost his ministry and his dignity.
 He agrees with the Diocese that he has to bring people closer to confession.
-He suggests a mobile confessional: the “confessional-container”.
+He suggests a mobile confessional: the *confessional-container*.

-**Tobias Lack: Is there a certain ambiguity / an appeal behind the chosen topic of the „modern priest“?**
+**Tobias Lack: Is there a certain ambiguity / an appeal behind the chosen topic of the *modern priest*?**

 **Joachim Jung:** Yes, it's about ambiguity, double standards and the bigotry of people.
 We all carry these personal elements in our chests.
 These human contradictions are the foundation of the series.
 The contradictions and illogical nature of human existence are very clear in the religious environment.
-In fact, I would say that the series also works against racism, against inhumanity and for humanity (take a look at the episode ”Bintang” with Gabriela Maria Schmeide).
+In fact, I would say that the series also works against racism, against inhumanity and for humanity (take a look at the episode *Bintang* with Gabriela Maria Schmeide).

 **Tobias Lack: Even the selection of the location for the container at Kaiser-Wilhelm-Memorial-Church seems well thought out - was this deliberately chosen?**

 **Joachim Jung:** The place at the memorial-church is simply perfect: the small scrap container with this two churches next to it.
-The constellation of ”The Man For Your Sins” also takes its benefit from the contrast between the small interior of the container and the huge open, busy space outside.
+The constellation of *The Man For Your Sins* also takes its benefit from the contrast between the small interior of the container and the huge open, busy space outside.

 ![](/img/bild5blogmanforyoursins.jpg)

-_Episode "Der Bankräuber" - Hannes Hellmann, Samuel Finzi, (C) Nicolaus Herrmann Photographie_
+_Episode *Der Bankräuber* - Hannes Hellmann, Samuel Finzi, (C) Nicolaus Herrmann Photographie_

 **Tobias Lack: How do you think this year's Seriale will be in the online-appearance?
 What are you particularly looking forward to?**